EnergyModelsX/EnergyModelsInvestments.jl/docs/src/library/public.md

 ### `RollingLife`

-`RollingLife` corresponds to the classical roll-over of investments from one strategic period to the next until the end of life is reached.
+`RollingLife` corresponds to the classical roll-over of investments from one investment period to the next until the end of life is reached.
 In general, three different cases can be differentiated:

-1. The lifetime is shorter than the duration of the strategic period.
+1. The lifetime is shorter than the duration of the investment period.
 In this situation, a [`PeriodLife`](@ref) is assumed.
-2. The lifetime equals the duration of the strategic period.
-In this situation, the capacity is retired at the end of the strategic period
+2. The lifetime equals the duration of the investment period.
+In this situation, the capacity is retired at the end of the investment period
-3. The lifetime is longer than the duration of the strategic period.
+3. The lifetime is longer than the duration of the investment period.
 This leaves however a problem if the lifetime does fall in-between two strategic periods, as it would be the case for a lifetime of, *e.g.*, 8 years and two strategic periods of, *e.g*, 5 years.
-In this case, the technology would only be available for the first 3 years of the second strategic period leaving the question on how to handle this situation. `EnergyModelsInvestments` retires the technology at the last full strategic period and calculates the remaining value for the technology.
+In this case, the technology would only be available for the first 3 years of the second investment period leaving the question on how to handle this situation. `EnergyModelsInvestments` retires the technology at the last full investment period and calculates the remaining value for the technology.

 ```@docs
 RollingLife